kjleitz/whatsa/README.md

 Make stuff private if there's no reason for the API to access it.

+Remove '(disambiguation)' from title of disambig pages.

+Remove table of contents list items from disambig pages.

 ## So what's yer structure, bucko?

 Well, let's see.